electric-eloquence/fp-eslint/README.md

 fp eslint
 ```

 Fepper does not ship with a `.eslintrc.json` file intended for end-users.
-This
+(It
-extension does not either.
-(It would be far too opinionated for distribution.)
+would be far too opinionated for distribution.)
+Create one specific to your
-Create one specific to your project and customize it to your needs:
+project and customize it to your needs:
 <a href="https://eslint.org/docs/user-guide/configuring/" target="_blank">
 Configuring ESLint</a>.